lukasberbuer/rt-vamp-plugin-sdk/README.md

 ## Restrictions

-Following features of the Vamp API are restricted by the `rt-vamp-plugin-sdk`:
+Following features of the Vamp API `Vamp::Plugin` are restricted by the `rt-vamp-plugin-sdk`:

-- `hasFixedBinCount` has to be `true`.
+- `OutputDescriptor::hasFixedBinCount == true` for every output.
   The number of values is constant for each feature during processing.
-  This has the advantage, that the memory for the feature vector can be preallocated.
+  This has the advantage, that memory for the feature vector can be preallocated.

+- `OutputDescriptor::SampleType == OneSamplePerStep` for every output.
-- `SampleType` has to be `OneSamplePerStep`: the plugin will generate one feature set for each input block.
+  The plugin will generate one feature set for each input block.

   Following parameters are therefore negitable:
-  - `Vamp::Plugin::OutputDescriptor::sampleRate`
-  - `Vamp::Plugin::OutputDescriptor::hasDuration`
-  - `Vamp::Plugin::Feature::hasTimestamp` / `Vamp::Plugin::Feature::timestamp`
+  - `OutputDescriptor::sampleRate`
-  - `Vamp::Plugin::Feature::hasDuration` / `Vamp::Plugin::Feature::duration`
+  - `OutputDescriptor::hasDuration`
+  - `Feature::hasTimestamp` & `Feature::timestamp`
+  - `Feature::hasDuration` & `Feature::duration`

-- Only one input channel allowed
+- Only one input channel allowed: `getMinChannelCount() == 1`